Creamy, Cheesy Dauphinois Potatoes

 That’s it!
 Don’t you just love it?
 It couldn’t be more simple!

 This is not a complicated or difficult recipe at all, so don’t let the fancy, posh French name scare you away.
 It’s simply a gratin of thinly sliced potatoes layered with a creamy, garlic and thyme sauce.
 Thyme adds a bit more flavor, but it’s not necessary if you don’t have it.
-The garlic is the flavor that you want to shine anyway.
+The garlic flavor is what you want to shine anyway.

 This very basic recipe can be easily adapted.
 Change the cheese and/or herbs to please your taste preferences and create your very own individualized version.